about me

 upcoming & recent

-Modeling progress: causal models and the imperfective paradox.
-Currently under review.
+Modeling progress: causal models and the imperfective paradox, with E. Bar-Asher Siegal.
+Under review.

-Reanalyzing frustration: event maximality and non-inertia in two O'dam frustratives.
-Poster presentation, SALT 35, Harvard University.
+Reanalyzing frustration: event maximality and inertia in two O'dam frustratives, with M. Everdell.

-Two ways to be non-inertial: frustrativity and event maximality in O'dam.
-Talk, WCCFL 43, University of Washington, Seattle.
+Two ways to be non-inertial: frustrativity and event maximality in O'dam, with M. Everdell